techidaily/site-ai-editing-video/source/_posts/updated-create-motion-effect-with-path-blur-in-photoshop-for-2024.md

 ![what is path blur](https://images.wondershare.com/filmora/article-images/2022/12/path-blur-in-photoshop-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f-yPCh24EsA?si=3z8FAd_lMZeAjug7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This effect can instantly add new dimensions to your captured photo.
 For instance, if you have captured a photo of a racing car, you can add a path blur effect to give a sense of speed to it.
 You can easily find this special effect in Adobe Photoshop.
 By using the selection tools, you can effectively add a path blur effect to your image in the selected area.
 To know more about path blur in Photoshop, continue reading this article.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/W5aJC8okA8s?si=L2rnYAp-gmGlLQSf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to Use Path Blur in Photoshop?